ibm-cloud-docs/vpc/console-tutorial.md

 1. _Optional:_ To view interfaces that are attached to the security group, click **Attached interfaces** in the navigation pane.
 1. When you finish creating rules, click the **All security groups for VPC** breadcrumb at the top of the page.

+For Windows images, make sure the security group associated with the instance allows inbound and outbound Remote Desktop Protocol traffic (TCP port 3389).
+{: tip}

 ### Example security group
 {: #example-security-group}